 Follow these instructions in our DIY repair guide How to replace a lawn mower blade.

 Replacing a lawn mower wheel

-If a wheel on your lawn mower is damaged or is so worn down that the wheel slides instead of rolls, replace the wheel.
+If a wheel on your lawn mower is damaged or is so worn that the wheel slides instead of rolls, replace the wheel.
 Follow the instructions in our DIY repair guide: How to replace a lawn mower wheel.

 Replacing a lawn mower spark plug